Scoleciphobia: Unravelling the Fear of Worms

 Embracing a Worm-Friendly World

 Overcoming Scoleciphobia can open up a new world of experiences.
-Yes, through overcoming your fear of worms, imagine being able to:
+Through overcoming your fear of worms, imagine being able to:

 - Enjoy gardening without fear